-Repeated treatment for otitis mediamiddle ear infection, enlarged adenoids and/or tonsils, upper respiratory infections, asthma, and eczema.
+Repeated treatment for otitis media, enlarged adenoids and/or tonsils, upper respiratory infections, asthma, and eczema.
 There’s practically NOTHING that a pediatrician won’t give an antibiotic for – viruses, fungus, slightly increased body temperature, or just because the parents ask for them.
 And I’m not saying that’s its all the physician’s doing, either.

 How did we get here?
 When I was in medical school in the previous century, we were warned about the overuse and injudicious use of these prescription medicines.
 We were told that many kids might become allergic to the medication and so, when it might really be needed, the patient couldn’t tolerate it.

 Why?
 First, most people think that antibiotics cure a cold.
 And we get lots of colds.
-Even the vaunted flu shots don’t seem to stop those cootiesgerms; including viri, bacteria, and fungi.
+Even the vaunted flu shots don’t seem to stop those cooties.
 So we get lots of antibiotics!
-Second, if you somehow manage to NOT get antibiotics in the first days of an upper respiratory infection, you will eventually get to the point where the patient NEEDS them, right?
+Second, if you somehow manage NOT to get antibiotics in the first days of an upper respiratory infection, you will eventually get to the point where the patient NEEDS them, right?
 Wrong.
 “Oh, my child had a cold for 5-7 days and we finally got some antibiotics and he cleared right up!
 Right?
 Wrong.
 His “snot” was really gunky and green and so we knew we needed antibiotics.
 The color of the child’s secretions is often cited as “indicating” a bacterial infection.
 Ain’t necessarily so, as reported in study after study.

-Additionally, doctors are not to blame if parents insist on amoxicillin or more with every fever that a child develops.
-Many patients will go to another doctor (or a relative who is a doctor or pharmacist) or to an ER shortly after a pediatrician visit just to elicit an antibiotic Rx.
+Additionally, doctors are not to blame when parents insist on amoxicillin or a ‘Z-pack’ with every fever that a child develops.
+Many parents will go to another doctor (or a relative who is a doctor, or pharmacist), or to an ER shortly after a pediatric visit, just to elicit an antibiotic Rx.